Sabrinas-workspace/nlp-project-similar-lyrics/README.md

 In this folder you can find the adjectives_analysis.py file which you need for this method.
 Furthermore you need the modules song_information.py and songtext_adjectives.py.
 These are all the files you need to find similiar songs based on common adjectives.
-Check out he files for further explanations and example queries.
+Check out the files for further explanations and example queries.
 NLP method: extract repeating adjectives from a text with spacy

 find_similar_songs_based_on_sentiment